Pasta in Yogurt Sauce

 Spaghetti in Yogurt Sauce topped with pine nuts and chopped herbs, served in large white bowl.

-So, If you’ve been looking for a pasta dish that is both delicious and easy to make, this recipe for Lebanese Spaghetti with Pine Nuts and White Yogurt Sauce is perfect!
+So, if you’ve been looking for a pasta dish that is both delicious and easy to make, this recipe for pasta in yogurt is for you!
 This white sauce is made with plain yogurt, garlic, parsley, and a sprinkling of salt.
-The fresh parsley and mint add a beautiful brightness, and the pine nuts give it a lovely crunch.
+The fresh parsley and mint add a unique freshness, and the pine nuts give it crunch.
 It’s simple, yet flavorful.
-It makes a great alfredo sauce substitute!
+It makes a great Alfredo sauce substitute!

 Ingredients for recipe: yogurt, dry spaghetti noodles, pine nuts, fresh parsley and mint, garlic cloves, and olive oil.